A Healthy Fort Wayne Spinal Disc

 A SPRING

-The intervertebral disc acts like a spring to hold the vertebra apart.
-The normal disc therefore functions to preclude nerve compression and to permit spinal motion.
-When the disc degenerates, or thins, it allows the adjacent vertebra to come closer to one another, resulting in loss of motion, compressed nerve, and back pain or arm or leg pain.
+The intervertebral disc acts like a spring to keep the vertebra apart.
+The normal disc therefore performs to avoid nerve compression and to allow spinal motion.
+When the disc degenerates, or thins, it permits the adjacent vertebra to approximate one another, causing in motion loss, nerve compression, and pain in the back or down the arms or legs.
 What maintains the intervertebral disc height?
-Normal discs have a content of a chemical called glycosaminoglycan (GAG) which permits the disc to take up water from the fluid coming into the disc.
-In fact, the interior of a healthy disc is 80% water.
-The GAG content in the inner disc decreases significantly with degeneration, thus lowering the water content of the disc.
-The loss of water in the disc due to GAG loss is called degeneration.
-Disc degeneration decreases the ability of the disc to resist motion by over 65%.
-The inability to control motion of the vertebrae is termed instability.
+Normal discs contain a chemical called glycosaminoglycan (GAG) which permits the disc to absorb water from the fluid moving into the disc.
+Actually, the interior of a healthy disc is 80% water.
+The GAG content of the disc’s interior reduces significantly with degeneration, thus dropping the water content of the disc.
+Disc water loss because of GAG loss is called degeneration.
+Disc degeneration reduces the ability of the disc to resist motion by over 65%.
+The incapacity to control motion of the vertebrae is termed instability.
 (1)

 BENEFICIAL TREATMENT: COX® TECHNIC

-Let us consider two benefits for the spine when Cox® distraction manipulation is delivered.
+Let’s look at two benefits for the spine when Cox® distraction manipulation is done.

-First, Aaron Chiropractic Clinic offers a specialized form of Fort Wayne spinal manipulation which enlarges the disc space height, increases the nerve opening size, drops pressure inside the disc to aid in circulation, returns lost range of motion to the spine and establishes nerve conduction to the brain for pain relief.
+First, Aaron Chiropractic Clinic uses a specialized type of Fort Wayne spinal manipulation which enlarges the disc space height, boosts the nerve opening size, decreases pressure inside the disc to help in circulation, restores lost range of motion to the spine and creates nerve conduction to the brain for pain relief.
 (4) This latter benefit is called afferentation.
 The manipulation reverses the effects of gravitational and work effort changes in the spine that result in spinal stenosis and loss of motion.
-A study showed that spinal mobilization with leg movement in patients with lower extremity sciatica pain reduced low back and leg pain intensity, disability, pain; increased range of motion of spine; and gratified patients in the short and long term.
+Researchers revealed that spinal mobilization with leg movement in patients with lower extremity sciatica pain reduced low back and leg pain intensity, disability, pain; increased range of motion of spine; and satisfied patients in the short and long term.
 (2) Aaron Chiropractic Clinic benefits Fort Wayne back pain sufferers’ discs!

-Second, Aaron Chiropractic Clinic may suggest nutritional delivery of glycosaminoglycan by capsule which is improved when combined with Cox® Technic.
-This combination allows increased levels in the disc.
-It is this glycosaminoglycan that absorbs water to nine times its own volume, generating greater fluid content in the disc to improve both nerve opening size and aid prevention of disc degeneration and inflammation.
-Folic acid (Vitamin B9) plays a part in peripheral nerve injury repair by helping Schwann cell proliferation, migration, and secretion of nerve growth factor.
+Second, Aaron Chiropractic Clinic may suggest nutritional delivery of glycosaminoglycan by capsule which is boosted when combined with Cox® Technic.
+Combining these two allows increased levels in the disc.
+It is this glycosaminoglycan that absorbs water to nine times its own volume, producing greater fluid content in the disc to improve both nerve opening size and aid prevention of disc degeneration and inflammation.
+Folic acid (Vitamin B9) contributes to peripheral nerve injury repair by encouraging Schwann cell proliferation, migration, and secretion of nerve growth factor.
 (3)

 CONTACT Aaron Chiropractic Clinic